-Bottom Line: Most dietary fiber is made of carbohydrates.
+SUMMARY Most dietary fiber is made of carbohydrates.
 Soluble fiber is particularly beneficial for weight maintenance and heart health.

 This remarkable nutrition-to-cost ratio is why legumes are an important food staple in many developing countries.

-There is a myth that a low-carb diet can outperform a conventional high-carb diet for athletes.
+It’s a myth that a low-carb diet can outperform a conventional high-carb diet for athletes.

-This holds true for cardio endurance events like cycling, as well as weight training and bodybuilding for muscular strength and endurance (23).
+This holds true for cardio endurance events like cycling, as well as weight training and bodybuilding for muscular strength and endurance (21).

 The island of Okinawa in Japan has the most centenarians (people who live over the age of 100) in the world.